canonical/pgbouncer-k8s-operator/README.md

 As this charm is not yet published, you need to follow the build and deploy instructions from [CONTRIBUTING.md](https://github.com/canonical/pgbouncer-k8s-operator/CONTRIBUTING.md).

-## Actions

-- `reload-pgbouncer`
-  - Reloads the pgbouncer application.
-  - Currently only implemented as a stub.

 ## Relations

 ### Planned